jdforsythe/angular-password-enforcement/README.md

 The directive attaches `ng-minlength` and `ng-maxlength` attributes to your form field.
 It also attaches an `invalidPassword` property to the
 `$error` on your form field, so it can be used like any of the built-in validation directives.

+Note: This does *NOT FAIL* if the password field is empty.
+This is for cases where the user may be editing their profile and should be allowed to leave the field empty.
+If you want to test for the empty field, you must add `ng-required="true"` to the input.

 The examples below assume the configuration block and constant are configured as shown above.

 ### Example with `ng-messages`